9 Ways to Increase Attendance for your Live Membership Calls

 A far simpler alternative would be something like Zoom – a relative new kid on the block; Zoom allows for group calls and webinars, and while it does still involve downloading additional software, the whole process is much easier and far less hassle than Go To Webinar.

-Inside our own membership, we also embed a chatroom directly below the YouTube Live video using a service called Chatroll – this enables members to ask questions or chat among themselves; making the live sessions more interactive and a lot more fun for attendees.
+Inside our own membership, we also embed a chatroom alongside the Vimeo Live video using a service called Chatroll – this enables members to ask questions or chat among themselves; making the live sessions more interactive and a lot more fun for attendees.

 Don’t overdo it with too many live sessions